 The department offers two undergraduate degrees, a Bachelor of Arts (B.A.) and a Bachelor of Science (B.S.).
 The curriculum for the B.A. degree combines a foundation in the liberal arts with strong preparation in the normal processes of speech, language, and hearing, as well as specialized training in communication disorders.

 Speech, Language and Hearing Sciences offers a minor for students majoring in other subjects.
 The minor is designed to supplement other closely related degree programs, such as Human Development and Family Studies and Special Education.

-Department of Speech, Language and Hearing Sciences (SPHS) offers both B.A. and B.S. degree programs; students should consult the undergraduate academic advisor and evaluate each degree carefully.
+Department of Speech, Language and Hearing Sciences (SLHS) offers both B.A. and B.S. degree programs; students should consult the undergraduate academic advisor and evaluate each degree carefully.

 Tracks and concentrations

 The Bachelor of Arts (B.A.) curriculum provides a broad liberal arts and sciences education.
 The major in Speech, Language and Hearing Sciences provides a strong preparation in the normal processes of speech, language, and hearing, alongside an introduction to communication disorders.

 Contact the academic advisor to discuss how to individualize your major in Speech, Language and Hearing Sciences through focused coursework and field experience.